Tits Geometry and Positive Curvature

-We point out that the proof of Theorem C above has two distinct parts.
-For all chamber systems of type $\M \ne \CC_3$ our constructions combined with the work of Tits gives the result.
-In the exceptional case of $\CC_3$, corresponding to the orbit space being a spherical triangle with angles $\pi/2$, $\pi/3$ and $\pi/4$, the general theory breaks down.
-Instead, we first prove that in this case $\mathscr{C}(M;\G)$ is simplicial, i.e., a $\CC_3$ geometry allowing us to use an axiomatic characterization of buildings of type $\CC_3$ due to Tits.
-This is carried out in most cases via reductions and the work in \cite{GWZ}.
-In contrast to the general theory where universal covers of our chamber systems automatically are buildings by the work of Tits, in the case of $\CC_3$ we construct covers and prove that they are buildings.
-In one case this is bound to fail due to theorem D above.
+We point out that the proof of Theorem C above has three distinct parts, a special one of which is carried out in \cite{FGT}.
+For all chamber systems of rank at least four, our constructions combined with the work of Tits gives the result (cf. Theorem \ref{building}).
+In the reducible rank three cases it follows from Theorem \ref{nonexcep}.
+In the irreducible rank three cases, i.e., of type $\A_3$ and $\CC_3$, corresponding to the orbit space being a spherical triangle with angles $\pi/2$, $\pi/3$ and $\pi/3$, respectively $\pi/2$, $\pi/3$ and $\pi/4$, the general theory breaks down.
+The point of departure here (Theorem \ref{simplicial}), is that in this case $\mathscr{C}(M;\G)$ is \emph{simplicial}, thus an $\A_3$, respectively a $\CC_3$ \emph{geometry}.
+Since all $\A_n$ geometries are buildings by work of Tits, this completes the case of $\A_3$.
+In the case of $\CC_3$ one can use an axiomatic characterization of buildings of type $\CC_3$ due to Tits.
+This is carried out in \cite{FGT} via reductions and the work in \cite{GWZ}.
+Unlike the higher rank case, the strategy here is to \emph{construct suitable covers} and prove that they are buildings.
+Exactly two cases emerge (from the exceptional actions on $\Bbb{OP}^2$) where this cannot be done due to theorem D and the subsequent discussion above.
 In fact, we conclude: